ThxSkeleton/Documents/SWN/KnownSystemsSummary.md

-# Known Systems Summary for Ikuman Arm Core Systems - Buevette, Hani, Quelzadi, Thorhill, and Heeliff
+# Known Systems Summary for the 5 Ikuman Arm Systems

 This is a setting document that contains public knowledge of the isolated sub-constellation known as the "Ikuman Arm".
 Your character may know more due to their special knowledge, connections, or cultural position.
 Ask the GM!

 ## System: Buevette

 ### Elevator Pitch
 The planet has (basically) Amish people, and rest of the system has Space Prospectors.
-People from the planet are temporarily permitted by their village elders to go to space and become space miners/prospectors, where they have their own high tech society of rowdy bearded guys.
+People from the planet are temporarily permitted ('elected') by their village elders to go to space and become space miners/prospectors, where they have their own high tech society of rowdy bearded guys.

 ### Themes:
-Theres a big contrast/tension between what is allowed on the planet, and what is allowed in space.
+* Theres a big contrast/tension between what is allowed on the planet, and what is allowed in space.
-The "Election" process isn't very honest
+* The "Election" process is kinda crooked
-Space Prospectors
+* Prospectors, Miners, looking for the next rich space comet to claim
-Everyone has a beard
+* Everyone dresses like a lumberjack

 ### Description